Public-Health-Scotland/R-Resources/using SMRA with R.md

  * This is called a `JOIN` in SQL language.

-e.g. if you want to know when (or if) a patient has died, you can match death records data onto hospital records using the LINK_NO field.
+e.g. If you want to know when (or if) a patient has died, you can match death records data to hospital records using the `LINK_NO` field.

- * There are a number of things you have to specify in the SQL query when you extract data from more than one table:
+ * There are some things you have to specify in the SQL query when you extract data from more than one table:

  1. You must specify, for each variable, which table it comes from
  2. You must specify on which variable(s) the join is to be made
  3. You must specify the type of join

 Example:
-We wish to `JOIN` death dates on to a group of SMR01 records.
+We wish to `JOIN` death dates onto a group of SMR01 records.

 ``` r
 SMR_Join <- dbGetQuery(conn = smra_connection, statement = "SELECT